abinit/abinit/doc/tutorial/z2pack.md

 This function also runs the calculation.
 It will create a directory where for each new line on the surface, corresponding to different points in the x direction, a computation using ABINIT+Wannier90 is performed.
-This data is preserved and if you want to add line, you can use the argument load=True which will restart the calculation and perform only the lines that were not already done.
+This data is preserved and if you want to add a line, you can use the argument load=True which will restart the calculation and perform only the lines that were not already done.
 This is what is done in this tutorial, as in order for this calculation to be sufficiently converged, it takes too much time.

 * The surface invariant is stored in the z2pack.invariant.z2 variable.

-The script writes:
+The script delivers:

     for 0 GPa:
     z2 topological invariant at kz = 0.0: 0